Bruce J. Schulman: Academic career

+Publications

+Schulman is the author of three books on American political and economic history in the twentieth century.
+He has also written numerous opinion articles on American politics for The Washington Post and Politico.

 Recognition

 While at UCLA in 1993 Schulman won the Charles and Harriet Luckman Distinguished Teaching Award and the Eby Award for the Art of Teaching.
 In 2006 Schulman received the Nancy Lyman Roelker Mentorship Award from the American Historical Association for his doctoral supervision.